 Shchi - Russian version of borsch.
 Basically, the same soup but without beetroot.
 See also Green shchi

-Shurpa - Central Asian lamb soup.
+Shurpa - Central Asian lamb or veal soup.

 Skoblyanka - Finely sliced meat or fish stew usually cooked with potato and mushrooms.

 Snacks - Starters, appetizers.

 Solyanka - Most commonly, a thick soup containing finely sliced assorted meat or fish garnished with onion, olives, capers and sour cream.
 May also stand for a main course, a kind of stewed sauerkraut.